pityka/nspl/README.md

 Minimal dependencies (VectorGraphics2D for PDF output).

-Convenient interface for [SADDLE](https://saddle.github.io/) data structures.

-Ability to use streams of data without keeping them in memory, thus can create plots from huge files to raster output.
+May use streams of data, and create plots from huge files to raster output.

-Easily extendible, typesafe scene graph.

 Text labels may use any font accessible to the JVM or the browser.
-Font widths are properly measured.

 Simple user interaction: panning and zooming.